 - What liquids mix?
 What liquids won’t mix together even if stirred?

 Check out this Resource from my Shop!

-Preschool Science Centers – Scientific Investigation Unit 1$8.75
+Preschool Science Centers – Our Five Senses Unit 1$12.60

 Students will learn about the five senses and how to be good scientists during this unit on scientific investigation.
 Each of the 7 lessons is carefully planned for you and includes: a supply list, learning objectives, lesson ideas, photos and activities, book suggestions, and a journal page.